Constructive S4 modal logics with the finite birelational frame property: Finite frame properties for -regular logics

-We now proceed to proving the finite birelational frame property for $\mathsf{GS4^c}$.
-The strategy is the same as for $\mathsf{GS4}$.
-However, the result does not follow immediately from our $\mathsf{GS4}$ constructions, because our construction of downward-linear $\mathsf{GS4}$ frames does not preserve forth--down confluence and hence does not specialise to $\mathsf{GS4^c}$ frames.
-We thus use a variant of our previous construction.
-Before we define this, we need to show that without loss of generality, $\mathsf{GS4^c}$ frames have an additional property.
+We now proceed to proving the finite \term{birelational frame} property for \altterm{def:gsfc}{$\gsfc$}.
+The strategy is the same as for \altterm{def:gsf}{$\gsf$}.
+However, the result does not follow immediately from our \altterm{def:gsf}{$\gsf$} constructions, because our construction of downward-linear \altterm{def:gsf}{$\gsf$} frames does not preserve \altterm{forth--down confluent}{forth--down confluence} and hence does not specialise to \altterm{def:gsfc}{$\gsfc$} frames.
+We thus use a variant of our previous bisimulation quotient construction.
+Before we define this, we need to show that without loss of generality, \altterm{def:gsfc}{$\gsfc$} frames have an additional property.

 \begin{definition} Let $(W, \peq)$ be a preordered set.
 We say a binary relation $R$ on $W$ is \define{pointwise convex}, if it validates the implication \end{definition}